 Under rules of the U.S. Securities and Exchange Commission ("SEC"), we have elected to provide access to our proxy materials over the internet.
 Accordingly, we are sending a Notice of Internet Availability of Proxy Materials (the "Notice") to our shareholders as of the close of business on March 12, 2018.
 All shareholders will have the ability to access the proxy materials on the website referred to in the Notice or to request to receive a printed set of the proxy materials.
-Instructions on how to access the proxy materials over the internet or to request a printed copy may be found in the Notice.
-The Notice also instructs you on how you may submit your proxy over the internet or via mail.
+In the Notice also instructs you on how you may submit your proxy over the internet or via mail.
 If you receive the Notice, you will not receive a printed copy of the proxy materials unless you request one in the manner set forth in the Notice or as otherwise described in the proxy statement.